BreakoutMentors/USACO-Assessment-Prep/README.md

 - Split

 ## Input and Output
 You will create your own file for each individual problem and run the test inputs.
+Here are some examples to get started:

 **Python**
 ```python